How to Remove a Tree Stump Yourself with a Stump Grinder

 Step 1: Prepare the Area

-- •Clear the area around the stump in a 10-foot radius.
-Remove rocks, landscape staples, sprinkler heads, and any debris that could become a projectile if the grinder throws it.
+- •Clear a 10-foot radius around the stump — remove rocks, sprinkler heads, and any debris that could become a projectile

 Step 2: Position the Grinder

-Roll or drive the stump grinder into position with the cutting wheel a few inches above the stump's front edge.
-Ensure the machine is on stable, level ground.
-Clear any bystanders to at least 20 feet --- the debris throw zone is larger than most people expect.
+Roll or drive the grinder into position with the cutting wheel a few inches above the stump's front edge.
+Clear all bystanders to at least 20 feet.

 Step 3: Start Grinding

-- •Start the grinder engine and let it reach operating speed
+- •Start the engine and let it reach operating speed

-- •Lower the cutting wheel onto the front edge of the stump, engaging about 2-3 inches deep per pass
+- •Lower the cutting wheel onto the front edge, engaging about 2-3 inches deep per pass

 Step 4: Grind Below Grade